-However, if the observed average senior CLA+ performance was actually 1210, then the difference in observed and expected senior CLA+ performance at this school would be +17 points.
-Once converted to a standard scale, the value-added score for this school would be 0.39, which would place the institution in the "Near Expected" performance level.
+However, if the observed average senior CLA+ performance was actually 1120, then the difference in observed and expected senior CLA+ performance at this school would be +18 points.
+Once converted to a standard scale, the value-added score for this school would be 0.41, which would place the institution in the "Near Expected" performance level.

 To expand on the significance of value-added scores and their proper interpretation, consider a group of CLA+ schools whose students have a similar set of academic skills upon entering college and who are also demographically similar to each other.
-If the seniors at one school in this group performed better than expected according to this model, while the seniors at the other schools performed at
+If the seniors at one school in this group performed better than expected according to this model, while the seniors at the other schools performed at expectations, one could infer that greater gains in critical thinking and written communication occurred at this school.
+That is, the school may have added greater value to its students' educational experience over the course of four years.

-The major goal of value-added modeling is to obtain a benchmark of student performance based on demonstrated ability at the time of college entrance and to identify schools admitting similar students by the types of comparisons that can be made using value-added scores as well as their limitations.
+The major goal of value-added modeling is to obtain a benchmark of student performance based on demonstrated ability at the time of college entrance and to identify schools admitting similar students by applying this criterion.
+It is important to understand the types of comparisons that can be made using value-added scores as well as their limitations.
 For instance, a high value-added score does not necessarily indicate high absolute performance on CLA+.
 Schools with low absolute CLA+ performance may obtain high value-added scores by performing well relative to expectation (i.e., relative to the average performance of schools testing students with similar academic skills upon college entrance).
 Likewise, schools with high absolute CLA+ performance may obtain low value-added scores by performing poorly relative to expectation.
 Importantly, though it is technically acceptable to interpret value-added scores as relative to all other CLA+ schools after controlling for student characteristics, this approach is not advisable because it encourages false comparisons among disparate institutions.